BartSte/fzf-help/README.md

 - `FZF_HELP_BAT_WARNING`: set this variable to `false` to disable the warning that is displayed when `bat` is not installed.
 Defaults to `true`.

+- `HELP_MESSAGE_CMD`: controls which command is used to retrieve the command line options.
+Here, the `$cmd` variable is the command to get the options for.
+  Defaults to `$cmd --help`.
+You can use `man -P cat $cmd` if you want to use the man page instead of the `--help` documentation.

+- `HELP_MESSAGE_RC`: set this environment variable to a file you want to be sourced before getting the help message.
+Typically, this file will contain aliases and functions from which you may want to get the help message.
+When this variable is set, alias expansion is also enabled.

 - `CLI_OPTIONS_CMD`: set this environment variable to the command you want to use to retrieve the command line options.
 When defining the command, ensure that the output is in the form of: the line number on which the option was